Storage

 $ kubectl exec -it pod-pv-test -- /bin/bash

-root@pod-pv-test:/# mount |grep data
+root@pod-pv-test:/# mount | grep data

-/dev/vdb on /data type ext4 (rw,relatime,seclabel,data=ordered)
+/dev/vdd on /data type ext4 (rw,relatime,seclabel)

 If we describe the pod we can see under the Mounts: section that it has a volume mounted from the storage class block-storage-class and the Volumes: section shows the related persistent volume claim for this storage.